compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/index.md

 ## Demo Universe

-[Download a Demo Universe](../Demo-Universe.zip) and check all the samples we have provided to you.
+[Download a Demo Universe](../Demo-Universe.zip) and try all the samples available.

 <!--
 ## [Advanced configuration](advanced_configuration)